rfjakob/earlyoom/README.md

 ---------------
 earlyoom checks the amount of available memory and (since version 0.5) free swap 10 times a second.
 If both are below 10%, it will kill the largest process.
-The percentage value is configureable via command line arguments.
+The percentage value is configurable via command line arguments.

 In the `free -m` output below, the available memory is 2170 MiB and